-In accordance with Article 101 of the Company's articles of association, Dr. Li Xiaoguang, Mr. Zhuang Qifei, Mr. Cui Xiaofei and Mr. Wong Shiu Hoi, Peter will retire from office by rotation at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.
+In accordance with article 101 of the Company's articles of association, Mr. Cheung Wing Yui, Edward, Dr. Cheng Hon Kwan, Mr. Mak Kwai Wing, Alexander and Dr, Loke Yu will retire from office by rotation at the forthcoming annual general meeting and will not offer themselves for re-election.

-The biographical details of the directors who will offer themselves for re-election are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 15 to 19.
+The biographical details of the directors who will offer themselves for re-election are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 15 to 22.